Yale Math Statement on Diversity, Equity, Inclusion, and Belonging

 - the department has organized lunches of graduate students with faculty, students and lecturers.

 - the department is committed to developing and implementing intermediate level graduate courses to provide additional structure and training in the graduate program after qualifying exams.
-This academic year there are six such courses being offered.
+Each academic year there are a handful such courses offered.

 DEIB Programming

-In light of its committement to continued learning and improvement, the department has hosted a number of events with the goal of raising awareness and achieving progress towards a more welcoming and inclusive community.
-Highlights of this series include a colloquium by Francis Su on Mathematics for Human Flourishing, a department wide forum on the climate survey results, and a standing reading group centered around DEIB topics.
+In light of its commitment to continued learning and improvement, each year the department hosts a number of events with the goal of raising awareness and achieving progress towards a more welcoming and inclusive community.
+Previous highlights of this series include a colloquium by Francis Su on Mathematics for Human Flourishing, a department wide forum on the climate survey results, and a standing reading group centered around DEIB topics.

-For Spring 2023 the department is planning a semester-long DEIB series.
-This series will be headlined by a plenary colloquium from mathematician and advocate Pamela Harris on Friday April 28.
-Workshops for instructors led by the Poorvu Center will address inclusivity in teaching and mentoring.
-Additional events will be announced in the spring.
+For Spring 2023 the department planned a semester-long DEIB series.
+This series was headlined by a plenary colloquium and workshop from mathematician and advocate Pamela Harris.
+The Poorvu Center hosted a workshop for instructors inclusivity in teaching and mentoring.

-The 2021 climate survey reveals that the department is a diverse place: we have members at every stage of their mathematical training, from myriad backgrounds and lived experiences, and whose experiences in the department span a wide spectrum.
+The 2021 and 2023 climate surveys reveal that the department is a diverse place: we have members at every stage of their mathematical training, from myriad backgrounds and lived experiences, and whose experiences in the department span a wide spectrum.
 As in any group that exhibits such diversity, the work of creating a cohesive, welcoming, and inclusive community is challenging, but it is important work that we commit ourselves to now and in the future.

-As reflected in the survey, while a majority of respondents feel that the department is welcoming, supportive and respectful, there is room for improvement in each of those areas.
+As reflected in the surveys, while a majority of respondents feel that the department is welcoming, supportive and respectful, there is room for improvement in each of those areas.
 A need for increased supportive resources was noted, as was the need for increased efforts in building and sustaining community.
 There were strong differences in respondent’s sense of the climate, with those from underrepresented populations feeling less included and supported.
 Survey responses highlighted the need for a more diverse faculty, with increased interactions among all members of the department and increased awareness of DEIB issues.
+Details from the 2023 survey can be found in this report.